daman86999/India-UI/README.md

 # know-your-India
-it is web based project developed usimg pure html ad css
+it is web based project developed using pure html ad css